Year 11 Media Units 1 and 2

 Things to think about

-Media is very popular but also very challenging.
+Media is a fun subject, but it is also very challenging.
 In order to successfully complete both Units, you will need to commit to undertaking a substantial amount of work outside the course lessons.
 This work should focus on practicing and developing your skills in chosen mediums such as using Photoshop, filming, taking photos and editing.
+You will also need to keep up to date with your weekly work submissions and keep in regular contact with your teacher.
+You can expect to spend about 5 hours per week completing your weekly work.

 Things you can do now